vinceangelopalao/linux-project/README.md

 - **Modifying file permissions**: Using `chmod` to update file permissions for different users.
 - **Changing hidden file permissions**: Modifying permissions for hidden files.
 - **Directory permissions**: Adjusting permissions for specific users and groups.

-## Getting Started
-To begin using the project, clone the repository and follow the steps in the documentation to explore file permissions on your local system.

-### Clone the repository: